 DynamoDB, unlike RDS does not offer existing database engines for you to adopt.
 You can adopt the DynamoDB model which is intended to replace MongoDB, Cassandra and Oracle no-SQL.
 DynamoDB does offer free tier usage.

-The DynamoDB service offers a fast and flexible service that provides consistent performance and millisecond latency at any scale.
+DynamoDB offers a fast and flexible service that provides consistent performance and millisecond latency at any scale.

 If using DynamoDB, you will be charged for*: